 Land and Labor Acknowledgment

 We would like to acknowledge the people whose land we are gathered on today.
-If we were gather on campus, we would be in present day Des Moines, which is located on the traditional village sites of the Muckleshoot, Duwamish, Puyallup and many other tribes who made their homes on these lands and along these waters.
+Present day Des Moines is located on the traditional village sites of the Muckleshoot, Puyallup and many other Coast Salish tribes who made their homes on these lands and along these waters.

 Let us also acknowledge the robust Indigenous communities made up of tribal diversity that originate from around the country, and whose journeys have brought them here and to other locations by ways of forced displacement or seeking opportunities.